TiagoMostardinha/ase/Resumo ASE.md

 	3. SD card Reader
 	4. Inversion of Logic Gate with MOSFETs
 ---
-# 1. Type of Data Transfer
+# Type of Data Transfer
 - Data Transfer is where you move data from internal components of the microcontroller itself, such as, moving data from registers of the CPU into or from the memory or peripherals.
 - Besides you can transfer data between components without CPU interaction as long as the data bus is free.
-- There are 3 type of data transfer essentially.
+- There are 3 type of data transfer essentially:
+	1. Polling
+	2. Interruptions
+	3. DMA (Direct Access Memory)
+## Polling
+- The CPU takes initiative, where it starts and controls the data transfer.
+- In polling, the CPU actively check the status of a task or peripheral  to see if the expecting data is ready to be transferred.
+However while it's waiting for the peripheral to be ready, it will steal clock cycles where it could be used for execution of instructions.
+- Advantages:
+	- Simple, to implement it, we use continuously loops, checking a flag or register in the peripheral to see if it has data available.
+- Disadvantages:
+	- Can be inefficient for slow peripherals or frequent data transfers
+	- The processor wastes time constantly checking the peripheral, even if no data is ready. -> High Overhead

 ---
 ## References